 Once you have your audience set up, there’s one final important step.

-To truly be effective, and draw in those quality leads, the interests you select for targeting need also to be brilliantly reflected in your messaging and images.
+To truly be effective, and draw in those quality leads with Facebook Advertising, the interests you select for targeting need also to be brilliantly reflected in your messaging and images.
 In other words, design your ad and lead magnet around the intersection.

 Let’s look at an example of this in action.